 There are many derelict chapels in London's cemeteries and many cemeteries themselves have overgrown derelict parts within though it is rare to find a whole derelict cemetery.
 Old Barnes is the only cemetery that falls into the completely derelict category and while others such Brady St & West Ham are disused & walled off they are still at least partially maintained.

 Some may be surprised to see some of the big famous Victorian cemeteries in here such as Kensal Green and Tower Hamlets.
 The reason that these have decaying headstones and overgrown areas is that people buy private plots for burial and when relatives pass on there is nobody to pay for ground maintenance or repairs.
-Highgate has some interesting overgrown areas too though thats the one that everyone else has photographed already....
+Highgate has some interesting overgrown areas too though that is the one that everyone else has photographed already....

 POPLAR - St Saviours Church

 The church of Saint Saviour was built in 1872-74, with a school and mission hall nearby.
 The church was closed in 1975 as the population of the area had decreased.
 The building survived the Blitz but not a fire in 2007.
 The fire, according to locals, was caused by an accidental cooker fire when the building was being used as a womens' refuge.
 Currently the shell remains supported by scaffolding.

 "By the late nineteenth and early twentieth centuries parts of the district had developed a distinctly grim character.
 The area around St Saviour's in the north was thought to be 'the poorest part of Poplar' with 'rows of mean and small houses of that dreary sameness so usual in the East End'.
 This was regarded as a 'very poor neighbourhood" (Poplar - From British History Online).
 The whole area surrounding the church was destroyed during the Blitz and much of the surrounding area that was once rows of streets is now a grassy recreation area.